ilovehotcakes/ESP32-Yun/README.md

 #### Option 2 - breakout boards and breadboarding:
 This could be more approachable if you don't solder.
 You can get breakout board modules and assemble them on a solderless breadboard.
-Please find the bill of materials [here](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/electronics/prototype/bom.csv) and reference the [**schematic**](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/electronics/v1_1/Schematic_ESP32-Motorcover_2024-03-27.png) to put the circuit together.
+Please find the bill of materials [here](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/electronics/prototype/bom.csv) and reference the [schematic](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/electronics/v1_1/Schematic_ESP32-Motorcover_2024-03-27.png) to put the circuit together.
 An example assembly looks like [this](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/images/electronics/prototype/assembled_controller.jpg).

-### 2. Flashing Firmware
+### 2. Firmware
-#### Dependencies
+You can use your choice of IDE to program the firmware, such as [Arduino IDE](https://www.arduino.cc/en/software) or [ESP-IDF](https://idf.espressif.com/).
+I use [VSCode](https://code.visualstudio.com/) + [PlatformIO](https://platformio.org/install/ide?install=vscode) plug-in.

+**Dependencies:**
 * espressif32@3.5.0
 * [TMCStepper@^0.7.3](https://github.com/teemuatlut/TMCStepper)
 * [PubSubClient@^2.8](https://github.com/knolleary/pubsubclient)
 * [FastAccelStepper@^0.27.5](https://github.com/gin66/FastAccelStepper)
 * [robtillaart/AS5600@^0.4.1](https://github.com/RobTillaart/AS5600)
-* Your choice of development platform.
-I'm using VSCode + PlatformIO.
-For smart home hub, I'm using Home Assistant with MQTT integration.

 #### Adding WiFi/MQTT Credentials and Setting Motor Specs
 Clone this repo and follow the instructions in [motor_settings.h](include/motor_settings.h) and [secrets_example.h](include/secret_example.h).
 Flash the firmware to the ESP32 via your choice of IDE.
 It is handy to have the motor specifications for this part.